Fasting for Improved Immunity

 And according to Connie, the results were well worth it, especially the unexpected benefits.

 Most of Connie’s medical problems stemmed from the fact that she had gained quite a bit of weight while taking antidepressants.
-I managed to get her off those drugs with a combination of omega-3 essential fatty acids (EFAs), curcumin, and vitamin D supplements.
+She managed to get off those drugs with a combination of omega-3 essential fatty acids (EFAs), curcumin, and vitamin D supplements.

 Here is what I recommended to Connie.